fredher/simple-ltl-model-checker/README.md

 ```

 where:
-- `model.dot` is a transition system specified using the [graphviz/dot file format](https://www.graphviz.org/doc/info/lang.html) (see below for details)
+- `model.dot` is a transition system specified using the [graphviz/dot file format](https://www.graphviz.org/doc/info/lang.html) (see below for details).
-- `formula` is an LTL formula specified using [Spot syntax for LTL formulas](https://spot.lrde.epita.fr/tl.pdf)
+- `formula` is an LTL formula specified using [Spot syntax for LTL formulas](https://spot.lrde.epita.fr/tl.pdf).
+The atomic propositions of the formula are the labels of the nodes in the transition system.
 - `--output prefix` is optional.
 If specified, the script will output three files: `prefix-kipke.dot` that contains the transition system (Kripke structure) as seen by Spot, `prefix-automaton.dot` that contains the automaton for the negation of `formula`, and `prefix-product.dot` that contains the product of the automaton and the transition system.
 The `dot` tool can be used to covert these three files to human-readable files.

 ## Input format